 For me, it would be Frank Lloyd Wright and his waterfall house – it was like nature was carving out the living space.
 I have always felt that the answers to most of our problems have been solved by nature.
 One of his quotes – “Bring out the nature of the materials.
 Let their nature intimately into your scheme.”

-To find out more about INWED20, click the link below to the official website.
+To find out more about International Women in Engineering Day 2020, click the link to visit the official website.